-"Titanic music" from Titanic the movie, arranged for intermediate piano, but now, also late elementary and beginner piano!
+"Titanic music" from Titanic the movie, arranged not just for intermediate piano, but now, also late elementary and beginner piano!

-The Titanic music by James Horner is copyrighted, so unlike most of the music on my site, it it not free.
-But you can get it at SheetMusicPlus!
+The Titanic music by James Horner is copyrighted, so unlike most of the music on my site, these arrangements are not free.
+But you can get them at SheetMusicPlus!

-Being as this is copyrighted music, I cannot show you all the music!
-This is just the top half of page one, out of three pages.
+Being as this is copyrighted music, I cannot show you all the music.
+These images are just the top half of page one for each of the arrangements.

 With lots of repetition in the left and right hand chord patterns, there is just enough variation to keep the left and right hand parts fresh-sounding.